To the girl who cares a lot: be a savage for the summer

 If you are like me or Gia, and you're wondering if you can be a savage- even if it's just for the summer...
 You can be!
 And it doesn't have to come at the cost of you being someone who doesn't care about hurting others, because let's face it- that's just not you.
 But I think it can be a good experience to be more carefree when approaching situations.
 Everyone ain't "the one".

-And I get it, there's a such thing as dating with purpose, but that's not what this is about.
+And I get it, there's such a thing as dating with purpose, but that's not what this is about.
 And I also understand that dating can be quite exhausting- especially with the very small pool of quality men to choose from.
 HOWEVER, I do think it's possible to just enjoy spending time with someone or multiple people and having fun (personally, that does not include sexual relations).... and that's it.

 Be careful with your energy though!
 Be careful with who you give it to and be careful with the type of energy you let in.
-As the ladies explained on the podcast, savagery can be about learning yourself, being clear about what you want and setting your own boundaries.
+As the ladies explained on the podcast, savagery can be about learning yourself, being clear about what you want, and setting your own boundaries.
 You don't have to make yourself available for someone all of the time, be stingy with your access card.

 Let me reiterate, you don't have to morph into a completely different human being who just doesn't care.
 You can stay true to the caring, I-love-love person that you are.
-But if you want to try a new thing where you don't go into every situation with a list of expectations, an already painted picture of the future and overall feeling of pressed-ness (yes, I made that up) then try being a savage!
+But if you want to try a new thing where you don't go into every situation with a list of expectations, and already painted picture of the future and overall feeling of pressed-ness (yes, I made that up) then try being a savage!
 I think it's ultimately what you make it to be.

 Maybe something will happen, maybe something won't.